 - Add ice to the livewell.
-When water surface temperatures are higher than 85 degrees, adding ice will reduce the water temperature in a livewell by 10 degrees.
+When water surface temperatures exceed 85 degrees, adding ice will reduce the water temperature in a livewell by 10 degrees.

 - Use block ice if possible.
-It melts slower than crushed or cubed ice, and it cools water more evenly.
+It melts slower than crushed or cubed ice and cools water more evenly.
 One eight-pound block will cool a 30-gallon livewell for about three hours.
 Carry extra blocks in an ice chest to use later.

 - Re-circulate water through your aerator rather than pump in hot surface water.

-- Replace at least half of the livewell water two or three times daily to remove ammonia.
+- Replace half of the livewell water twice daily to remove ammonia.
 Add additional ice and salt, and then resume recirculation.

 - Commercial livewell additives help calm fish in livewells, helping reduce stress and decreasing their respiratory oxygen rates.